TextureGroup/Texture/docs/_docs/development/how-to-debug.md

 ---
 title: Develop and debug
 layout: docs
-permalink: /development/how-to-develop-and-debug.html
+permalink: /development/how-to-debug.html
 ---

-# Develop

-## Guard with Experiments

 # Debug

-Debugging Texture (or anything for that matter) can be described in the following procedure:
+Debugging Texture should follow:
 1. Define the erroneous state
-2. Describe how to arrive to that erroneous state
+2. Describe how to reproduce that erroneous state
-3. If applicable, look for historical changes that could have led to this condition appearing using a [git bisect](https://git-scm.com/docs/git-bisect)
+3. If applicable, look for historical changes that could have led to this condition appearing using a [git bisect](https://git-scm.com/docs/git-bisect) or in past PR that had similar surface area/ symptoms
-4. Identify potential reproduction cases
+4. If possible, create a unit test of the reproduction case
 5. Produce a diff where the reproduction case passes
-6. If possible, create a unit test of the reproduction case
+6. Create an experiment to protect other Texture consumers while you verify this change in production

 ## Crashes